Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 }

-We needed to declare the extern function so that it could be imported from php.
+We need to declare the extern function so that it can be imported from php.

 1. -fPIC position-independence code.
 For a dynamic library, it is important to be independent of the address at which it is loaded in memory.